nmdarksky/nmdarksky.github.io/state_council.md

 is on the board of the El Valle Astronomers and is working with that club,  UNM Taos and the Taos County planners to update the county’s Dark Sky ordinances.

+**Gina Pearson**

+Gina recently retired as a federal public servant, after 35+ years, primarily working for the National Park Service throughout the west.
+She has years of experience protecting naturally dark night skies with a particular interest in preserving indigenous and other cultural perspectives.
+Some of her dark sky work includes developing dark sky park application packets for Bryce Canyon National Park and the Rio Grande del Norte National Monument, collaborating with National Park Units across the nation on mitigating light pollution impacts, collaborating with the American Indigenous Tourism Association on night sky education, translating into Spanish the NPS Jr. Ranger Night Explorer booklet, updating the public facing NPS Night Skies website, coordinating the events for the August 21, 2017 total solar eclipse at the BLM Challis Field Office, ID, and serving as the NPS point of contact for the Colorado Plateau Dark Sky Cooperative.

 **Jim Price**